 I am applying for away rotations.
 How can I get your signatures?

 We are happy to sign off for your away rotations.
 Please fill out as much information as you can and then drop off the applications at our health center.
-It takes us 3-5 days to fill out applications.
+It takes us 48-72 hours per application .
 If we do not have a heavy load of applications, we may do it sooner but please understand that we have multiple applications coming from many students.
 Submit them to us as early as possible.

 Are my x-rays free?